jeanecard/NJBudgetWBackend/README.md

 # NJBudgetWBackend
-Database is Postgres avaialble as a service on https://api.elephantsql.com Backend is avaialble on Azure : https://njbudgetbackend.azurewebsites.net/swagger/index.html
+Database is Postgres available as a service on https://api.elephantsql.com Backend is available on Azure : https://njbudgetbackend.azurewebsites.net/swagger/index.html

 This is the backend of NJBudget app (Angular PWA)